Žatec: History

 The first written mention of Žatec is in the Latin chronicle of Thietmar of Merseburg of 1004.
 In 1248, Žatec was firstly titled as a town.
 In 1265, it received the privileges of a royal town from King Ottokar II.

 In the 16th century, Žatec had around 5,000 inhabitants and was one of the most populous towns in the kingdom.
 In 1827, a chain bridge over the Ohře, the first chain bridge in Bohemia, was built.

-From the outbreak of the Hussite Wars in 1419 to the Thirty Years' War, the town was Hussite or Protestant, but after the Battle of White Mountain (1620) the greater part of the Czech inhabitants left the town.
+From the outbreak of the Hussite Wars in 1419 to the Thirty Years' War, the town was Hussite or Protestant, but after the Battle of White Mountain in 1620, the greater part of the Czech inhabitants left the town.
 It remained an ethnically German town until 1945, when the Germans were expelled.
 On 3 June 1945, 5,000 male Sudeten German inhabitants from Žatec were marched to the town square of Postoloprty, and at least 763 were murdered.
 Estimates range up to 2,000 victims killed by Czechoslovak military on the march, in Postoloprty, and in Žatec on and after the march.